Saturday, November 12, 2011

 1953: Andy Partridge, singer/songwriter and guitarist of XTC, was born in Mtarfa, Malta.

-1956: Ian Craig Marsh, who played guitar and synthesizer with the Human League, was born in Sheffield, England.
+1956: Ian Craig Marsh, who played guitar and synthesizer with the Human League, was born in Sheffield, Yorkshire, England.

 1957: Mike Mesaros of the Smithereens